jedlewison/MAFOverlay/README.md

 [![License](https://img.shields.io/cocoapods/l/MAFOverlay.svg?style=flat)](http://cocoadocs.org/docsets/MAFOverlay)
 [![Platform](https://img.shields.io/cocoapods/p/MAFOverlay.svg?style=flat)](http://cocoadocs.org/docsets/MAFOverlay)

+## About

+MAFOverlay brings popover-style overlay presentations to iPhone and iPad on iOS 7+.

+* MAFOverlay presents view controllers as overlays
+* Default setup should work for most cases—simply create a coordinator object for the presented view controller
+* Handles iOS 7 rotation—simply let the coordinator know about willanimaterotation events
+* Works well with MAFOptionActionController for customizable ActionSheet style presentations
+* Supports a subset of popover features, including presenting from Bar Button or View
+* Supports Cross Dissolve and Cover Vertical transitions, but is customizable
+* Uses UIKit's custom modal presentation API
+* Provides grain control over animation and layout through layout attributes object and datasource

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+You can also run `pod try MAFOverlay`.

+## Note

+There's an occasional bug in the iOS simulator when presenting from a bar button item, but this bug is not visible on devices.

 ## Requirements